MQFN/MQFN/README.md

 2. Consumer:
     - **``**

-### Instructions for running mysql docker container and contacting the container using mysql client
+### Instructions for running mysql docker container:
 - Pull the docker image `docker pull mysql:latest`
-- Run the docker mysql conatiner `docker run -e MYSQL_ROOT_PASSWORD=<password> -d --expose 3306 --publish 0.0.0.0:1337:3306 mysql:latest`.
+- Run the docker mysql conatiner `docker run -h <hostname> -e MYSQL_ROOT_PASSWORD=<password> -d --expose 3306 --publish 0.0.0.0:1337:3306 mysql:latest`.
 This command will start the mysql docker container in detached mode and expose the standard mysql port 3306 to port 1337 in the outer world.

+### Instructions for connecting to the mysql docker container from the local machine using the mysql client:
 - For connecting to the mysql container from the outer world, we can use the following command `mysql -u root -h 0.0 .0.0 --port=1337 -p`.
 This command will contact the mysql server using `0.0.0.0:1337`.
+- Note that we cannot use the hostname in order to connect to the container, we will have to use host as `0.0.0.0` and the port as `1337` as that is the port that has been exposed

+### Instructions for connecting to the mysql docker container from another container:
+- For connecting to the mysql container from another container we will need `link` the application container to the mysql container in the following way: `docker run --link <mysql_container_name> mysql -it <repo>/<name>:<tag> /bin/bash`.
+Once linked mysql will now be available from the hostname `<hostname>` that was defined to start the mysql container and the standard port `3306`.
+Inside the container the command can be `mysql -u root -h <hostname> -p` This command will contact the host using the standard port.

+For the `mqfn` container the command can be `docker run --link <mysql_container_name>-v $PWD:/app --expose 15333 --publish 0.0.0.0:15333:15333 -it riflerrick/mqfn:1.0`

 ### Instructions for running without Docker:
 - `pip install -r requirements.txt` into a virtualenv